 This module is typically used to connect 3.3V and 5V logic signals together, but it is compatible with many different logic voltages including 1.8V and 2.8V as found in some of the newer devices.
 It will also work with most oddball voltages if you have some special conversion requirement

 There are 4 bi-directional channels which is especially useful for buses such as I2C that pass data in both directions.
-It can also be used for unidirectional signals like SPI or TTL serial communications as well standard logic signals.
+It can also be used for unidirectional signals like TTL serial communications as well as standard logic signals.

 The circuit makes clever use of N-Channel MOSFET transistors and some pull-up resistors to take care of the voltage translation.